My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Method

 \subsection{Sample}

 }

-For data collection we relied on the participant pool of the market research provider Prolific.
-We recruited only respondents living in the US (N=135), who indicated that they speak English fluently.
-The field phase of the survey was between December 27, 2023 and January 9, 2024.
+We recruited 135 respondents living in the US, who indicated that they speak English fluently, via the participant pool of the market research provider Prolific.
 Furthermore, we opted for a balanced gender distribution in the sample.
 Given the exploratory nature of this study, we didn’t apply other quota criteria to the sample.
 We applied several measures to ensure data quality in our sample.
 First, we filtered out all cases, in which scenario writers didn’t write about personal chatbots, but some form of other AI-based technology or totally unrelated topics.
 That resulted in an elimination of 15 cases.
 Second, although we applied methods to prevent the use of LLMs in the writing task, we checked the scenarios for being written by a LLM.
 We utilized GPTZero to assess if a scenario has been produced by a LLM \cite{tian_gptzero_2023}.
 We flagged all scenarios that had a probability score of 80 percent or more and contacted all corresponding respondents that received a flag.
 Out of the 16 contacted respondents, 14 did not counter-argue and withdrew their participation in the study when confronted with this information.
 This filtering resulted in a final sample of 106.

-There was a reasonable distribution of the final set of participants across the various sociodemographic variables we measured, including gender, race, and education: 53 respondents self-identified as male, 50 as female and 3 as non-binary.
-The average age of respondents is 36.81 years (SD=13.54).
-Education level is high with 24 respondents holding a graduate degree, 35 a Bachelor degree, 15 an associate degree, and 20 some college and 12 with a high-school degree.
-Regarding race, 51 respondents identified as White, 20 as Black or African American, 15 as Asian or Pacific Islander, 11 as Hispanic, 9 as multiple Ethnicity and 1 as American Indian or Alaskan native.
-Household income is distributed as follows: 13 respondents reported having an household income between, 0 and \$19,999 USD, 20 between \$20,000 USD and \$49,999 USD, 37 between \$50,000 USD and \$89,99 USD, 20 between \$90,000 USD and \$129,999 USD, 7 between \$130,000 USD and \$149,000 USD, and 6 over \$150,000 USD (3 preferred not to answer).
+There was a reasonable distribution of the final set of participants across the various sociodemographic variables we measured, including gender, race, and education (See Appendix 5 for full details).

 \hypertarget{analysis-methods}{